+take also into account additional dimensions of exclusion like the experience of marginalization and the de ciated when evaluating socioeconomic disparities.
 Policies very effectively enable societal inclusion and ensure equal opportunities.
-10 🗌 9 🗌 For the most part, policies enable societal inclusion effectively and ensure equal opportunities.
-8 7 6 For the most part, policies fail to prevent societal exclusion effectively and ensure equal opportunities.
-5 4 3 Policies exacerbate unequal opportunities and exclusion from society.
-2 🗌 1 🗌
+For the most part, policies enable societal inclusion effectively and ensure equal opportunities.
+For the most part, policies fail to prevent societal exclusion effectively and ensure equal opportunities Policies exacerbate unequal opportunities and exclusion from society.
+Poverty Rate NEET Rate Gini Coefficient Gender Equality in Parliaments Life Satisfaction

-P8.2 Poverty Rate

-P8.3 NEET Rate

-P8.4 Gini Coefficient

-P8.5 Gender Equality in Parliaments

-P8.6 Life Satisfaction

-P8.7 Palma Ratio

-Γ0./
+P9.1 Health Policy

+To what extent do health care policies in your country provide high-quality, inclusive and cost-efficient health care?

+Public health care policies should aim at providing high-quality health care for the largest possible share of the population and at the lowest possible costs.

+Of the three criteria - quality, inclusiveness and cost efficiency - efficiency should be given less weight if the first two criteria can be considered fulfilled.

+Please provide a short paragraph for each of the three criteria.
+Please also score each criterion individually with the comment function in the SGI database (www.sgi-data.de).

+Health care policy achieves the criteria fully.

+Health care policy achieves the criteria largely.

+Health care policy achieves the criteria partly.

+Health care policy does not achieve the criteria at all.

+).2 Spending on Preventive Health

+).3 Healthy Life Expectancy

+0.4 Infant Mortality

-Perceived Health Status
+).5 Perceived Health Status

-P9.1 Health Policy To what extent do health care policies in your country provide high-quality, inclusi cost-efficient health care? ve and Public health care policies should aim at providing high-quality health care for the largest possible share of the po and at the lowest possible costs. opulation Of the three criteria - quality, inclusiveness and cost efficiency - efficiency should be given less weight if the first tw can be considered fulfilled. /o criteria Please provide a short paragraph for each of the three criteria.
-Please also score each criterion individually with ment function in the SGI database (www.sgi-data.de). the com- Health care policy achieves the criteria fully.
-10 🗌 9 🗌 Health care policy achieves the criteria largely.
-8 7 6 Health care policy achieves the criteria partly.
-5 🗌 4 🗌 3 🗌 Health care policy does not achieve the criteria at all.
-2 🗌 1 🗌 P9.2 Spending on Preventive Health Programs Р9.3 Life Expectancy P9.4 Infant Mortality
+0.6 Household Out Of Pocket Expenses

+0.7 Physicians per 1000 Inhabitants

+Families

-P10.1 Family Policy To what extent do family support policies in your country enable women to combi enting with participation in the labor market? ne par- Traditional family patterns confine mothers to opt out of gainful employment and focus on household and child ca division of roles that has lost acceptance among an increasing number of women.
-This question is based on the as that an optimal system of family support should enable women to decide freely whether and when they want to proceed with full- or part time employment. sumption Family support policies effectively enable women to combine parenting with employment.
-10 🗌 9 🗌 Family support policies provide some support for women who want to combine parenting and employ- ment.
-8 🗌 7 🗋 6 🗌 Family support policies provide only few opportunities for women who want to combine parenting and employment.
-5 4 3 Family support policies force most women to opt for either parenting or employment.
-2 🗌 1 🗌 P10.2 Child Care Density, Age 0-2 P10.3 Child Care Density, Age 3-5 P10.4 Fertility Rate P10.5 Child Poverty Rate
+P10.1 Family Policy ------- ---------------

+To what extent do family support policies in your country enable women to combine parenting with participation in the labor market?

+Traditional family patterns confine mothers to opt out of gainful employment and focus on household and child care work, a division of roles that has lost acceptance among an increasing number of women.
+This question is based on the assumption that an optimal system of family support should enable women to decide freely whether and when they want to take up or proceed with full- or part time employment.

+processa trian can pare anno empreyment

+Family support policies effectively enable women t o combine parenting with employment.

+Family support policies provide some support for viment. vomen who want to combine parenting and employ-

+Family support policies provide only few opportuni employment. ities for women who want to combine parenting and

+Family support policies force most women to opt for or either parenting or employment.

+Child Care Enrolment, Age 0-2

+Child Care Enrolment, Age 3-5

+Fertility Rate

+Child Poverty Rate

-P10.6 Female Labor Force Participation Rate
+Female Labor Force Participation Rate